StephanAkkerman/website/README.md

 She has made this publicly availble for everyone to use, but please give credit if you do.
 Check out her [GitHub page](https://github.com/bchiang7/v4) for more info.

+## To Do
+- Add publication section
+- Make new resume

 ## 🛠 Installation & Set Up

 1. Install the Gatsby CLI